microsoft/api-extractor.com-website/pages/messages/ae-forgotten-export.md

 Use the `export` keyword to export the declaration from the main entry point file (as specified by the `mainEntryPointFilePath` setting).

-Alternatively, if this design change would be too disruptive, you could choose to ignore the message:
+Alternatively, if changing your API signature would be too disruptive, you can simply choose to ignore this message.
-As long as `apiReport.enabled` is set to `true` in your configuration, the message will be written into the API report for tracking purposes.
-It does not issue a warning that would break the build.
+By default it uses `addToApiReportFile` reporting, which means that it will be written into your API report for tracking purposes.
+It will not produce a console warning and thus will NOT break your build (assuming that you have `apiReport.enabled` set to true).

 ## See also